The Quintessence Of Tonkin Overview

 Real People, Real Performer

-It is the local farmers be main spirits of the show.
-These local farmers know the story of countryside dwelling, farming, fishing and festivals better than anyone, thus, can bring you the real experience, real stories from the real people.
+It is the local farmers to be the main spirit of the show.
+These local farmers know the story of countryside dwelling, farming, fishing and festivals better than anyone, thus, it can bring you the real experience, real stories from the real people.

 The theater itself is an engineering masterpiece.
 The natural lake was transformed into a stage, including a state-of-the-art hydrothermal system that raises the 15-ton Thuy Dinh Pagoda (pavilion on water) from under the water in just under a minute.
 As the Thay Mountain composes the background of the scenery, we also had to develop a unique illumination system to light up the hills, 1.5km away, using 40 lamps of 1500 watts!